About the event

 Bagels, fruit and coffee to be provided.

 Pam Cosman will be bringing copies of her children’s book, The Secret Code Menace, to sell and sign.
 It is meant for children ages 9-11 and would make a great gift.
-The price is $10.
 It is published by Ransom Publishing.
-Here is their description of the book:
+Here is a description of the book from a blog at Keysight Technologies.

 The Secret Code Menace is an engaging introduction to coding theory for young readers.
 Artfully disguised as a children’s adventure book, The Secret Code Menace is a light introduction to Venn diagrams, binary numbers, parity bits, error correction codes, concatenation, interleaving, and other aspects of coding theory.
 The plot revolves around siblings Sara and Jared Felton and their cousin Daniel, who use paper note passing and hand signals to send each other information.
 The Secret Code Menace introduces a complex topic in a manner that is equal parts informative and entertaining.